aosabook/500lines/dagoba/dagoba.markdown

 }
 ```

 See those underscores?
 We use those to label params that won't be used in our function.
 Most other pipetypes will use all three parameters, and have all three parameter names.
-This allows us to distinguish at a glance which parameters a particular pipetype relies on.[^underscores]
+This allows us to distinguish at a glance which parameters a particular pipetype relies on.

-[^underscores]: Actually, we only used this underscore technique here to make the comments line up nicely.
+This underscore technique is also important because it makes the comments line up nicely.
 No, seriously.
-If programs "must be written for people to read, and only incidentally for machines to execute", [citation: Structure and Interpretation of Computer Programs, Abelson and Sussman] then it immediately follows that our predominant concern should be making code pretty.
+If programs ["must be written for people to read, and only incidentally for machines to execute"](https://mitpress.mit.edu/sicp/front/node3.html), then it immediately follows that our predominant concern should be making code pretty.

 #### Vertex